Admissions and Academic Information

 Note: Each online course will maintain a "Syllabus Exam" date.
 A "Syllabus Exam" date is defined as a date, by which the student must have the Syllabus Exam inside of each of CCC's online courses completed.
 Failure of the student to complete the Syllabus Exam by the set date will result in the student being administratively dropped from the online course.
 The student remains responsible for payment of tuition and fees if the drop occurs after the refund dates as indicated on the master calendar.

 Coffeyville Community College offers students the availability to receive and view their records and College information online.
-Visit www.coffeyville.edu and click on Raven Access.
-Enter username (Student ID#) and password (Last 4 digits of SSN).
-Raven Access works on breadcrumbs; the browser back button will not work.
+Visit www.coffeyville.edu and click on RedConnect.
+Students Username will be firstname.lastname (note the period (.) between the first name and last name) and Password will be Ravens****(where **** is the last four digits on your social security number).
 Navigational Tabs available are:

-- Home: Course Schedule Lookup, Event Calendar, and Help
+- Academics: Course Schedule Lookup, Event Calendar, Advising, and Help

 Any person graduating with an associate degree who has an overall grade point average of 3.40 with no grade below a "C" is an honor graduate.